ably77/dcos-se/Kubernetes/mke/README.md

 ## Scaling your Kubernetes Cluster

 ### Using the UI
-From the UI, go to Services > kubernetes-cluster and select edit
+From the UI, go to Services > kubernetes-cluster1 and select edit
 ![](https://github.com/ably77/dcos-se/blob/master/Kubernetes/mke/resources/images/scaling1.png)

 Under "kubernetes" in left hand menu, make your cluster adjustments